ModelEarth/community/resources/useeio/design/README.md

 1. Display the mid-size indicator name on charts. - DONE
 2. Use only half the page for the text and horizontal bars. - DONE
-3. Display a score (0 to 100) on each bar.
+3. Display a relative score (0 to 100) by each bar.
 4. Use the same impact bar chart with the following:

 - Statewide Impact (includes Heatmap)